Testing the Multiverse*

 I've spoken at a number of conferences over the past two years, many of which are online at http://www.confreaks.com/presenters/1621-jason-clark.
 I also spoke last year at OS Bridge and loved it!

 I fell in love with programming as a young boy watching my dad work in Clipper and dBase III (no, really).
 The obsession sparked there continues to this day.
-My current language crushes are Ruby and Haskell, and I work for New Relic on the Ruby Agent.
-When not at work, I enjoy experimenting with programming languages, cycling, homebrewing, and hanging out with my family.
+I work for New Relic, and in my spare time contribute to the Shoes project.
+When not at work, I enjoy cycling, homebrewing, and hanging out with my family.